 The Touchpad is the flat slightly-recessed area on the top of the eyeVue Device.
 You use the Touchpad to control the eyeVue device.

-Learn more here: Download eyeVue interface guide
+Learn more here: Download eyeVue quick start guide

 WORK IN PROGRESS AND LIMITATIONS